ibm-cloud-docs/vmwaresolutions/vmonic/trbl_vsan_alerts.md

 {: troubleshoot}
 {: support}

-You might see alerts and warnings that relate to Virtual SAN Health issues on the VMware vSphere® Web Client Monitor page.
+You might see alerts and warnings that relate to Virtual SAN Health issues on the VMware® vSphere® Web Client Monitor page.
 {: tsSymptoms}

 These warnings are non-issues and do not indicate functional problems.